jmvelasco/github-copilot-xp/Readme.md

   - Runs full validation (compile + lint + test)
   - Ensures all code is properly typed, linted, and tested before pushing

+> Note: If git hooks are not set up automatically after `npm install`, run `npx husky install` once to enable hooks for your clone.

 ## 🤝 Contributing